Ghana Travel Advice, Holiday Planning Tips and Travel Information

 Accra Kotoka International Airport (ACC/DGAA) | Arrivals and Departures.

 Kotoka International Airport at Accra handles all the international flights.
-So, you will likely depart and arrive at the same international airport for Ghana holidays.
+So, you will likely depart and arrive at the same international airport for Ghana Travel.
 The lowest Ghana travel fares to Ghana outside of Africa are from London.
 Finding domestic and cheap flights to Ghana is easy: click here to find the lowest available airfares.

 There is no international rail connects.
 Meanwhile, there are no rail links within the countries as well.
 So, it is not possible to get around Ghana on the train.